FoodRoots is team of students from the Netherlands, that is designing a way to show the impact of food products on sustainability.

-That’s why FoodRoots approached me to help them craft their logo.
+That’s why FoodRoots approached me to help them with the FoodRoots Branding.

 Round 1 – Shape Exploring

 In round 2 the colours gave the client a better idea of what their logo could turn out to be.
-The 3rd logo in the first row also has a quarter turn in it, this gave the log more of a planet feel.
+The most right logo in the middle row has another subtle change, a quarter turn, this gave the log more of a planet feel with the continents.